Borealis Yoga Adventure in the Mayan RivieraJanuary 28th - February 3rd, 2018

 Our head chef, Eduardo, is a former restaurateur; he brings more than 10 years of professional cooking experience to Casa Om.
 He is passionate about food and his cooking classes are a favorite amongst our visitors.
 Those passionate about cuisine will find a like-minded soul.

 Casa Om will arrange shuttle service to and from the airport.
-It is included in the price of the retreat.

 Casa Om is a 20-minute car ride from the airport (CUN) to Casa Om.
 We are located at 9 mza 26 sm 02 avenue javier rojo gomez, Puerto Morelos, Quintana Roo, Mexico.